NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

         Switched to branch 'python_binding'
         Your branch is up-to-date with 'origin/python_binding'.

 #.
-Recursively update the submodule
+Recursively update the submodule and install the Python dependencies.

    .. code-block:: console

       $ git submodule update --init --recursive
       $ cd /path/to/ngraph/python
 	   $ pip3 install -r requirements.txt
 	   $ pip3 install .

 #.
-Clone the ``ngraph-onnx`` repo and pip install the Python dependencies; if
+Clone the ``ngraph-onnx`` repo and pip install the Python dependencies
-   you set up your original nGraph installation under a ``libraries`` directory as recommended, it's a good idea to clone this repo there, too.
+   for this repo as well; if you set up your original nGraph installation under a ``libraries`` directory as recommended, it's a good idea to clone this repo there, too.

    .. code-block:: console